billou57/pycnysr/README.md

 # warning

-use with care. early development.
+Use with care. early development.

 # license

-this project is licensed under the terms of the MIT license.
+This project is licensed under the terms of the MIT license.